 3.1 Study sites

-Field campaigns were conducted at three study sites in France and Spain.
+Field campaigns were conducted at three study sites across France and Spain.
 At each site, two locations were investigated Figure 1.
 The Aven & Belon Estuary in South Brittany, France (Figure 1 A & C), is a dynamic ria-type system hosting diverse habitats, including sandy tidal flats and subtidal zones with coarse, marine-origin sediments (Castaing and Guilcher, 1995; Michel et al., 2021).
 These habitats support key benthic species such as Scrobicularia plana, Cerastoderma edule, and Tellina tenuis, which play essential roles in sediment bioturbation and nutrient cycling (Blanchet et al., 2014; Tankoua et al., 2011).
 The estuary serves as a nursery for juvenile fish and a feeding ground for migratory birds, with its ecological productivity driven by a mix of euryhaline and marine species adapted to salinity gradients (Blanchet et al., 2014).
-Oyster farming, particularly Crassostrea gigas, is a dominant activity, altering sediment dynamics and local biodiversity (Michel et al., 2021).
+Oyster farming, particularly Crassostrea gigas, is the dominant anthropogenic activity, altering sediment dynamics and local biodiversity (Michel et al., 2021).
 Despite its ecological richness, the estuary faces pressures from nutrient loading and physical alterations, with bioindicators like S. plana used to monitor the impacts of salinity, sediment quality, and pollution (Tankoua et al., 2011).

-The Saja-Besaya Estuary, situated along the Cantabrian Sea in northern Spain, is characterized by the confluence of the Saja and Besaya rivers near Torrelavega (Figure 1 C).
+The Saja-Besaya Estuary, situated along the Cantabrian Coast in northern Spain, is characterized by the confluence of the Saja and Besaya rivers near Torrelavega (Figure 1 C).
 The estuary, also known as San Martín de la Arena or Suances Estuary, has been subject to significant anthropogenic pressures, including industrial developments throughout the 20th century.
 These activities have led to contamination from mining, paper manufacturing, and carbonate discharges, classifying the estuary as highly polluted near its upper reaches (Ortega et al., 2005).
 This contamination impacts the estuarine ecosystem, including water quality and biodiversity, with minimal aquatic life and sparse riverbank vegetation in its lower sections (Romero et al., 2008).